 What Does ‘Yen Sabai’ Mean?

+Apart from the sabai meaning, there are also words that Thai people use for something that is relaxing or comfortable.
 ‘Yen sabai’ (เย็นสบาย) is a phrase you would use to say that the weather or temperature you feel is pleasantly cool.
 Or should I say, comfortably cool.
 This one is probably a bit less commonly used, but it can be a good reply when someone asks if you are feeling too hot – ‘ron mai?’ (ร้อนไหม) – or too cold – ‘nau mai?’ (หนาวไหม).

 While Thailand is usually hot, there are situations where this phrase would be useful.
 For example, many shops and malls will have on their air conditioning, which can get a bit cold sometimes but is generally quite a pleasant change from the outside heat.
 If you find yourself in the right place at the right time, you may even feel a pleasant breeze as you sit in the shade outside.